apolloraines/SAIQL-CE/INVESTORS.md

 1. CE builds community, trust, and adoption
 2. Developers learn SAIQL on CE, then need Enterprise features at scale
 3. Enterprise features are genuinely 10-100x better, not arbitrary paywalls
-4. Once SAIQL is in production, switching is easy
+4. Once SAIQL is in production, switching cost is high

 ---